Douglas Gracey

-General Sir Douglas David Gracey, (3 September 1894 – 5 June 1964) was a British military officer who served as the second commander-in-chief of the Pakistan Army from 1948 to 1951.
+Sir Douglas David Gracey, (3 September 1894 – 5 June 1964) was a British military officer who served as the second Commander-in-Chief of the Pakistan Army from 1948 to 1951.
 Prior to Pakistan's independence, he fought in the British Indian Army in both the First and Second World Wars.

-Born to English parents in the North-Western Provinces of British India, he was educated in English schools before returning to India to serve in the military.

-Early life and military career
+Early life

 Born to English parents living in India, Gracey was educated in English schools before returning to India to serve in the military there.
 Gracey's initial education was at Blundell's School before moving on to the Royal Military College at Sandhurst, from where he was commissioned into the Unattached List, Indian Army on 15 August 1914 as a second lieutenant.

+Military career

 By early 1915 he had been attached to the 5th Extra Reserve Battalion, Royal Munster Fusiliers.
 He served in France from 11 January to 2 May 1915 when he was wounded.

 In September 1915, Gracey was appointed from the unattached list of the Indian Army into the 1st King George's Own Gurkha Rifles (The Malaun Regiment) with the rank of second lieutenant.
 With his Indian Army regiment he saw active service in Mesopotamia and Palestine and was awarded the Military Cross (MC) in 1917 and a Bar to the award in 1919.

 The citation to his first MC read:

 "For conspicuous gallantry and devotion to duty when commanding two companies in the attack.
 He succeeded in leading the two companies to the objective in spite of a determined opposition, and by his untiring energy and resource was largely responsible for the success of the operation."

 As is often the case in wartime he held postings at various times with more senior acting rank, but was formally promoted lieutenant in August 1917 and captain with effect from August 1918.